okinawarb/okinawarb.github.io/index.md

 Okinawa.rb is a local community for Ruby/Rails users in Okinawa, Japan.
 From beginners to veterans, all those who are interested in Ruby/Rails are welcome!

-We have a [monthly meetup](http://ruby.okinawa/meetups/) at [MGWave](http://www.mgwave.com/) __Wednesday Night (from 7pm)__ :)
+We have monthly meetups twice per month at [MGWave](http://www.mgwave.com/) and [GeekHouse Okinawa](http://blog.geekhouse.okinawa/) :)

 ## 🍕 What's Monthly Meetup?

-This is a monthly meetup hosted by Okinawa.rb and MGWave, where people who like Ruby/Rails get together and casually share their information with snacks and drinks!
+Monthly meetup is organized by Okinawa.rb, where people who like Ruby/Rails get together and casually share their information with snacks and drinks!

 The meetup starts from about 7pm.
 Beginners are very welcome!
 If there is a new person, we'll introduce themselves each other and share what they'd like to do for the future.

 Also, you can freely use wireless, power source, and a projector if you have something to share.

-NOTE: You can park at MGWave, but only a few cars can park.
+NOTE: You can park at the venue, but only a few cars can park.
 So, if you come here by car, you may need to park at somewhere around it.

 ## 🔧 Fabrication!